As a landlord in New York City, you are required to pay tenant water bills.

-But that doesn't mean you have to sit by and watch your monthly bills skyrocket!
+But that doesn't mean you have to sit by and watch your monthly water bill skyrocket!
 Compared to other major cities, New York City water is pricey.
-This past July the rate increased 11 cents per cubic feet over the previous combined rate.

-With the combined cost of water and sewer adding up to nearly $10 per one hundred cubic feet (ladies and gentlemen, we are now in the double digits), apartment water bills add up fast.
+With the combined cost of water and sewer adding up to over $10 per one hundred cubic feet, apartment water bills add up fast.

 - You have a unit with 1,000 tenants.